openkim/openkim-items-wiki/wiki/models/4055/1205/6662/003/MO_405512056662_003/wikipage.md

 epsilon = 8.30269461E-23 kcal_th

-or in eV units (reduced to 4-digit accuracy):
+or in eV units (reduced to 5-digit significant digits):

 epsilon = 2.1682 eV